REPEAT PERFORMANCE: Redbank Valley's Mylee Harmon Earns Second Straight KSAC MVP Honor

 Harmon had resigned herself to the fact that she wouldn’t repeat as KSAC MVP, especially during that mini mid-season swoon.

-When she found out she had repeated, she admitted she was shocked.
+When she found out she had repeated it, she admitted she was shocked.

 “Especially because there’s a few seniors like Lily Homan (from North Clarion) and Catherine Kelly (from Moniteau) who have played really, really well this season,” Harmon said.
 “I thought for sure one of them would get it.”